- From 2000-2020, Cathedral City’s population increased from 42,647 to 54,791 – a gain of 11,864 people (28%) in twenty years.

 - Cathedral City was named one of “America’s Top 10 Bargain Retirement Spots” by US News and World Report.

 - Cathedral City is the Coachella Valley’s home for distinctive activities.
-From a world class ice rink for Olympic hopefuls to “big league” style baseball and soccer fields, Cathedral City’s athletic facilities draw participants from around the nation.
+From “big league” style baseball and soccer fields, a skateboard park, and numerous golf courses, Cathedral City’s athletic facilities draw participants from around the nation.

 - College of the Desert is a fully accredited community college bestowing various associate art degrees.
 The college works with local businesses providing contract education and a comprehensive array of training and management programs.